 The Leaf Stitch »

 Next we have the wild rice.
-However, according to the International Wild Rice Association "Wild Rice is (not really a rice, but) an aquatic cereal grain that grows ‘wild’ in isolated lake and river bed areas located primarily within the continent of North America.
+According to the International Wild Rice Association "Wild Rice is (not really a rice, but) an aquatic cereal grain that grows ‘wild’ in isolated lake and river bed areas located primarily within the continent of North America.
 This evolutionarily ancient grain has been found in layers of the earth dating back some 12,000 years." (reference link)

 Just like the rice recipes we have today, the Rice stitch has many variations.